Table of Contents

 Procurement logistics refers to the process of sourcing inventory needed to meet demand.

-This could include raw materials needed to manufacture custom products or to sell to another business, or finished goods that are ready to sell directly to the end consumer.
+This could include raw materials needed to manufacture custom products or to sell to another business (also called production inventory), or finished goods that are ready to sell directly to the end consumer.

 Once goods are sourced and received, they are then considered inventory, which involves the process of storing, managing SKUs, preparing items for retail fulfillment, and ordering more to replenish inventory.